-National Library Week, a project of the ALA1, launched in 1958 with the slogan “Wake Up and Read!”2.
+National Library Week, a project of the ALA ((it was initially a joint project with the now disbanded National Book Committee.)), launched in 1958 with the slogan “Wake Up and Read!” ((National Library Week Fact Sheet)).
 A useful history of National Library Week can be found in American Libraries Magazine.

 Over the years, it has taken on many other themes and slogans, including “Be All You Can Be.
 Read.”, “Reading Makes The World Go Round”, “Reading is What’s Happening”, and the succinct (if a little awkward) “AWESOME The Library”.
 The designs range from the psychedelic art of Peter Max to a simple question mark.